sourcegraph/sourcegraph-public-snapshot/monitoring/monitoring/README.md

     DataMayNotBeNaN bool

     // Warning and Critical alert definitions.
-    // Consider adding at least a Warning or Critical alert to each Observable to make it easy to
+    // Consider adding at least a Warning or Critical alert to each Observable to make it
-    // identify when the target of this metric is missbehaving.
+    // easy to identify when the target of this metric is misbehaving.
+If no alerts are
+    // provided, NoAlert must be set and Interpretation must be provided.
     Warning, Critical *ObservableAlertDefinition

-    // NoAlerts is used by Observables that don't need any alerts.
+    // NoAlerts must be set by Observables that do not have any alerts.
-    // We want to be explicit about this to ensure alerting is considered and if we choose not to Alert,
-    // its easy to identify it is an intentional behavior.
+    // This ensures the omission of alerts is intentional.
+If set to true, an Interpretation
+    // must be provided in place of PossibleSolutions.
     NoAlert bool

-    // PossibleSolutions is Markdown describing possible solutions in the event that the alert is
+    // PossibleSolutions is Markdown describing possible solutions in the event that the
+    // alert is firing.
+This field not required if no alerts are attached to this Observable.
-    // firing.
-If there is no clear potential resolution, "none" must be explicitly stated.
+    // If there is no clear potential resolution or there is no alert configured, "none"
+    // must be explicitly stated.
+    //
+    // For guidance on understanding this Observable that isn't direcly related to solving
+    // it, the Interpretation field can be provided as well.
     //
     // Contacting support should not be mentioned as part of a possible solution, as it is
     // communicated elsewhere.